Kennettechnologies/Kennettechnologies/README.md

 # 👋 Hi, I'm Kevin Onyango Wanga

 🎓 **Student at Kaimosi Friends University**
-Currently studying Cybersecurity, Ethical Hacking, and Web/App Development.
+Currently studying and specialize in Cybersecurity & Ethical Hacking, and also skilled in  Web/App Development.

 ---